ceresfairfood/fairfood-install/README.md

 - [ ] update post-receive hook on new server to install cronjobs

 Expand Letsencrypt cert on new server:
-- [ ] Configure new nginx to listen to production domain
 - [ ] Proxy pass http (not https) traffic from old to new server (so that letstencrypt can generate cert)
 - [ ] `/usr/local/share/letsencrypt/env/bin/letsencrypt certonly -w /etc/letsencrypt/webrootauth/ -d prod2.ceresfairfood.org.au -d shop.ceresfairfood.org.au --expand`